awsdocs/amazon-eks-user-guide/doc_source/create-service-account-iam-policy-and-role.md

     --override-existing-serviceaccounts
 ```

 An AWS CloudFormation template is deployed that creates an IAM role and attaches the IAM policy to it\.
 The role is associated with a Kubernetes service account\.
 If your cluster didn't have an existing IAM OIDC provider, one was created\.
 If the service account doesn't exist, it is created in the namespace that you provided\.
-If the service account does exist, then it is annotated with `eks.amazonaws.com/role-arn: arn:aws:iam::<your-account-id>:role/<iam-role-name-that-was-created>`\.<a name="create-service-account-console"></a>
+If the service account does exist, then it is annotated with `eks.amazonaws.com/role-arn: arn:aws:iam::<your-account-id>:role/<iam-role-name-that-was-created>`\.

-**To create your IAM role with the AWS Management Console**
+## \[Create IAM role with the AWS Management Console\]<a name="create-service-account-iam-role-console"></a>

 1. Open the Amazon EKS console at [https://console\.aws\.amazon\.com/eks/home\#/clusters](https://console.aws.amazon.com/eks/home#/clusters)\.